GoogleCloudDataproc/initialization-actions/tony/README.md

 * This script will install TonY in the master node only
 * Virtual environments are installed for both TensorFlow and PyTorch examples.
 * TonY is supported with STANDARD configuration (1 master/2+ workers) in Dataproc 1.3.
-* There is no current support for GPU in Dataproc